mvolkmann/blog/src/swift/swift-lang.md

 ## Property Wrappers

-A property wrapper implements behavior for the
-`get` and `set` methods of all properties to which it is applied.
+A property wrapper implements behavior for the `get` and `set` methods on all the properties and variables to which it is applied.
 It can change the value used when the property is accessed.
 For example, a property wrapper on a `String` property could change the case or trim whitespace.